-Schmidt & Schmidt offers the legalization of documents from Japan by apostille.
+Schmidt & Schmidt offers the legalization of public documents from Japan by apostille.

-Japan has joined the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents in the year 1970.
-Therefore no diplomatic authentication or legalization of documents from Japan is required for the legal communication with another member state of the convention.
-The documents only need to be stamped with an "apostille" by the issuing state's authorities in order to be valid in the state of destination.
+Japan acceded to the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents in 1970.
+Therefore, no diplomatic authentication or consular legalization of documents from Japan is needed for successful legal communication with other member states of the Convention.
+The documents only need to be attested by an apostille certificate with an "apostille" stamp on it by the issuing state's authorities in order to be valid in the state of destination.

-Documents issued by most universities, private hospitals, associations, charity foundations of chambers of commerce and industry can not be directly apostilled.
+Documents issued by most universities, private hospitals, associations, charity foundations of chambers of commerce and industry can not be directly apostillized.

-Documents issued by Japanese authorities or other authorized structures published in Japanese can be legalized.
+Documents drawn up in Japanese and issued by the state authorities or other authorized bodies can be legalized.